SoftUni-Internal/interactive-content/EN/04-Iterators-and-Comparators/01-Iterators.md

 # Implement Custom Iterator

-There is a way to implement a custom Iterator, let's supose, we want a custom list with names.
+There is a way to implement a custom Iterator, let's suppose, we want a custom list with names.

 We want our NamesList to iterate only the names whose start with "A".

-For that reason our NamesList class have to implement Iterable interface.
+For that reason, our NamesList class have to implement the Iterable interface.

 ```java
 public class NamesList implements Iterable<String> {

 }
 ```
-Let's create a field `String[] names` where we are going to save our names
+Let's create a field `String[] names` where we are going to save our names.

 ```java
 public class NamesList implements Iterable<String> {